Hellzed/aioevsourcing/README.md

-Event sourcing framework for asyncio
+Event sourcing framework for asyncio.

 # Getting Started

-The application domain is described through aggregates and events.
+## Defining the domain

+The application domain is a collection of units of work called aggregates, each exposing relevant data as a set of fields.

+An aggregate's current state is obtained by replaying the full chronology of events that affected it in its lifetime.

+An aggregate can and should only be mutated by appending new events after the latest one in the chronology.

-Commands are actions that mutate the domain.
+Commands are actions that mutate aggregates by issuing new events.

+### Aggregates

-An aggregate represents a unit of work as a set of fields, and is only mutated by applying compatible events.
+An aggregate is the unit on which work is done.

+Aggregate definition example, using Python 3.7+ dataclass:
 ```python
 from dataclasses import dataclass
 from aioevsourcing import aggregates